dividebynone/quBot/README.md

 <p align="center">A modern and simple to use discord bot application written in Python using the <b>discord.py</b> API wrapper.</p>

 <p align="center">
-QuBot is a python bot framework.
+QuBot is a multi-purpose bot.
 It was built with ease of use and modularity in mind - localization, module manipulation, bot customization, etc. QuBot is open source to allow for people to self-host and maintain their own instance of the bot.
 It was designed to act as a base for other bot applications.
 </p>

 ## Setup & Installation